Bustling marketplace with a large Mosque in the background.

 For instance, the peaceful intimacy of this scene of a man reading a letter to two girls transcends time.
 One can imagine how this photograph would have evoked indelible memories for whoever owned this image, keeping it treasured in a drawer, pinned to a wall, or perhaps mounted in a private family album.

-Man Reading to Two Girls, 1890.
+Man Reading to Two Girls, 1890, unknown photographer.
 Pierre de Gigord Collection of Photographs of the Ottoman Empire and the Republic of Turkey.
-Getty Research Institute, Getty Research Institute, 96.R.14
+The Getty Research Institute, 96.R.14.
+Digital image courtesy of the Getty’s Open Content Program

 Series III of the collection contains close to 2,500 individual prints that Gigord grouped by location or type.
 Although their original context has been lost, these images can now be reinterpreted in relation to one another, especially through the item-level cataloging and metadata carried out by Beth Guynn and her team.
 Lead Cataloger Beth Guynn was also responsible for initiating the digitization process with the help of interns Emily McKibben and Soohyun Yang in the early stages of the process of digitization.